shubnimkar/Security-and-Traffic-Management/How to create local web server on windows server.md

+Here we will understand how to create a local server on windows server and host a locally created static webpage.

+We just need a machine installed with any Windows Server OS.

-Open server manager to create a server:
+## Open server manager to create a server:
-Lets start:

 * #### Step 1
   * Local Server